aguzel/aguzel2.github.io/index.md

 The code was written by using OOP techniques and basic software design principals.

-### C++ Developer Nanodegree Project - Linux System Monitor
+#### C++ Developer Nanodegree Project - Linux System Monitor
 ![image](https://user-images.githubusercontent.com/46696280/158911718-0d3a0533-9b86-44e4-a406-6937c275634e.png)

 In this project, I developed system monitor by using advanced OOP techniques in C++.
 The developed program is light version of htop-system viewer application.

 Linux OS keeps real-time operating system information by using file system.
-In this project, developed C++ application reads the files from the folders.
-Collected data is structured, processed and format it to output to Linux terminal.
+In this project, developed C++ application reads the files from the folders,  collects the data and structures it, then data is processed and formatted for outputing to Linux terminal.

 The project is using ncurses which is a library that facilitates text-based graphical output in the terminal.